rocketinsights/node-express-rest-boilerplate/README.md

 * Simple unit and integration test setup with [Mocha](https://mochajs.org/), [Chai](https://www.chaijs.com/), and [Supertest](https://github.com/visionmedia/supertest)
+* Easily extendable for your favorite data persistence techology.
+Some examples already exist: See [branches](../../branches) named `flavors`
 * Dockerized - Simple Dockerfile setup with developer ready docker-compose file

 Once you get the project setup, look for the `FIXME`'s in the codebase for areas to replace/extend.